amazon master plants

 Based on our Amazonian culture, we could say that they are capable of guiding us to the depths of our Inner Being, releasing the potential of the Unconscious Mind and Soul Healing.
 When this happens we can experience a deep communion with nature, and a broad understanding of those frustrations that on more than one occasion have prevented us from conserving the strength to be present, emotionally and physically healthy in complete harmony with our surroundings.

-This route will focus on topics that will deal with the spiritual meaning of master plants in the Amazon such as AYAHUASCA and their spiritual connection with oneself.
-It will also be a focus for those who want to participate in this mystical diet journey with various master plants including the KAMPU or KAMBO a medicine of animal secretion known by the ancient healers as the animal plant, and by many indigenous ethnic groups also as the vaccine of the forest.
+This route will focus on topics that will deal with the spiritual meaning of master plants in the Amazon such as AYAHUASCA and the spiritual connection with oneself.
+It will also be a focus for those who want to participate in this mystical diet journey with various master plants including the SAPO/KAMBO medicine a medicine of animal secretion known by the ancient healers as the animal plant, and by many indigenous ethnic groups also as the vaccine of the forest.

 Ayahuasca (banisteriopsis caapi)